briannededeugd/wddblog/posts/nilsbinder.md

 ## Conclusion

-In the dynamic realm of technology and creativity, people like Nils Binder epitomize the fusion of code and design, bridging different domains to create cohesive digital experiences.
+When it comes to technology and creativity, people like Nils Binder show us exactly how the fusion of code and design has developed and will continue to, bridging different domains to create cohesive digital experiences.
 Through his journey at 9elements, Nils underscores the importance of collaboration, innovation, and adaptability in navigating web development, which is always changing.

 Nils' talk can serve as an inspiration, to remind us of the possibilities that emerge when creativity and technology come together.